arickert/thedigradio/_posts/2018-05-23-telling-a-new-story-with-george-monbiot.md

 Dan’s guest George Monbiot argues that the left needs a powerful new story to win power and change lives in his new book, Out of the Wreckage: A New Politics for an Age of Crisis.

 Thanks to Verso Books.
-Check out A World to Win: The Life and Works of Karl Marx with Sven-Eric Liedman versobooks.com/events/1785-a-world-to-win-the-life-and-works-of-karl-marx-with-sven-eric-liedman
+Check out [A World to Win: The Life and Works of Karl Marx with Sven-Eric Liedman](https://www.versobooks.com/events/1785-a-world-to-win-the-life-and-works-of-karl-marx-with-sven-eric-liedman)

 Support this podcast with $ and get our weekly newsletter at [patreon.com/thedig](http://www.patreon.com/TheDig)